-Here, we’ll discover how proper use of LUTs can benefit the production and color grading workflow.
+Here, we’ll discover how proper use of LUTs benefit the production and color grading video editing workflow.
 In order to understand this article, we suggest you be familiar with or at least have a basic understanding of the following terms:

 - 1D and 3D LUT

 There are two primary uses for LUTs.

 Technical colorspace transformations convert an image from one color space to another — for example, LogC to Cineon/REDlogFilm or Rec.709 to DCI-P3.

 More relevant to this discussion are creative transformations, which are purely creative and intended to produce a subjective look.
 Any transformation that converts from camera log (or scene-referred) to Rec.709 (or output referred) falls in this category.
 Creative looks can be created in just about any color correction software, including Resolve, Baselight and Speedgrade among others.